rackerlabs/csi-marconi/README.rst

 Steps to run the load tests
 ---------------------------

 #.
+Clone this git repo to your tsung controller.
+#.
 Copy the .tsung directory from load/*/.tsung to the home directory (~), of your tsung controller.
     * happy_path directory has load tests with only positive scenarios.
     * all_scenarios directory has tests with positive and negative scenarios